armory/docs-cdaas/content/en/deployment/overview/index.md

 For example, you have an deployment named Potato Facts.
 1. You start a deployment of Potato Facts.
 1. Immediately you start a second deployment of Potato Facts.
 1. CD-as-a-Service does not start the second deployment because the first deployment has not finished.
+The second deployment request has a status of REJECTED.

 ### Deploy queue process